Complete Guide to Saint Valentine and Valentine’s Day

 "Being deeply loved by someone

-gives you strength while loving someone deeply gives you courage." - Lao
+gives you strength, while loving someone deeply gives you courage." - Lao

 Tzu